adambarry/angular-base/README.md

 - Preprocessing **LESS** files.
 - Concatenating **JavaScript** files.
-- Adding Angular HTML templates to Angular's **templateCache** (JavaScript) so you don't have to worry about your uses being presented with obsolete versions.
+- Adding Angular HTML templates to Angular's **templateCache** (JavaScript) so you don't have to worry about your users being presented with obsolete versions (of user interfaces).

 In addition, Angular base provides the following extensions to AngularJS:
 - **Angular UI-Router** ([link](https://github.com/angular-ui/ui-router)), which provides flexible routing in Angular.